 Have you ever wondered about the PSAT/NMSQT Exam and the National Merit Scholarship Program?
-Did you know that the “NMSP gives out approximately $50 million in scholarships each year, and some colleges provide lowered — or even free — tuition for recognized students*”?
-Did you want your child to try to qualify for recognition?
-Or did you just want to see if your student should take SAT Exam?
+Did you know that the “NMSP gives out approximatelly$50 million in scholarships each year, and some colleges provide lowered — or even free — tuition for recognized students*”?
+Do you want your child to try and qualify for recognition?
+Or do you just want to see if your student should later take SAT Exam?

 Look no further!
-This unconventional, highly interactive, and fast-paced workshop is designed for the ambitious (and merely curious) high school student intending to qualify for scholarship in the PSAT/NMSQT.
-Eventually, the student is also situated to face the rigors of the December 2018, SAT Exam.
-By learning (and going through) the massive changes and improvements in these two distinctly similar exams, as well as becoming familiar with their structure and format, the student would be able to determine how effectively they can navigate in each test.
+This unconventional, highly interactive, and fast-paced workshop is designed for the ambitious (or merely curious) high school student who intends to qualify for the PSAT/NMSQT scholarship.
+Eventually, the student is also situated to face the rigors of the December 2019, SAT Exam.
+By learning (and going through) the massive changes and improvements in these two distinctly similar standardized tests, as well as becoming familiar with their structure and format, the student would be able to determine how effectively they can navigate each exam.

-With immersion as the primary approach of this course, the student shall receive training in strategies and content.
-The diligent student will be able to determine their specific learning-gaps and intentionally reduce common errors throughout parts of their timed practice tests, through systematic, methodical correction, as well as calculated repetition.
-As the semester unfolds, the student shall intuitively acquire effective test-taking tactics, time-management methods, and better study skills.
+With immersion as the primary approach of this course, each student shall receive training in strategies and content.
+Through systematic, methodical correction, and calculated repetition, they shall be able to determine their specific learning-gaps and intentionally reduce common errors throughout parts of their timed practice tests.
+As the semester unfolds, each student shall intuitively acquire effective test-taking skills, time-management methods, and better study habits.
 More than this, with study-support groups as the secondary approach of this course, the student shall experience a considerable degree of accountability as they participate in active units of rotating teams.
 If your student is searching for academic recognition, scholarship, and valuable tools for college admission, this workshop provides them with the first steps.

 Oct.
 14 & 17, 2020